roman-neuhauser/Ansel-wiki/Contributing-to-R&Darktable.md

 # Design process

+The purpose of a sane design process is to avoid biasing the solutions too early with one's pet design/tech and to avoid getting lost in the technicalities, but to always come back to the core basics and principles of what we are doing: post-processing possibly large batches of raw images for all kinds of output media.

+This is backed up by the fact that users rarely know their own needs, or rather, the needs they express are rarely the root of what they actually want.
+The difficult task of designing is to cut through the branches to go to the root, because solving the root problem usually ends up in more elegant, generic and minimalistic solutions.

 ## Problems come first

 The first step of R&Dt design process is to submit an issue with a feature request.
 This feature request will focus on the problem to solve and refrain from proposing any solution.
 The problem will be defined in terms of tasks to achieve in a photographer's workflow or expected visual outcome of the processed image, aka in terms of the end goal to achieve, not in terms of tooling or technicalities thought to be needed.
 This may lead to a discussion to dig into the roots of the problem, which are usually [well hidden beneath what the user thinks their problem is](https://eng.aurelienpierre.com/2020/04/the-designer-and-the-drilling-machine/).